Requirements for the Major

 - Statistics 13 (Introduction to Statistical Methods for Life and Health Sciences)

 II.
-Requirements for the Major: The major in Sociology requires 11 upper division courses.
-At least six of the upper division sociology courses must be taken in residence at UCLA (theory, core, 1 elective).
-Students are urged to complete Sociology 101, 102 and the "Core" courses as early as possible and before taking other upper-division courses.
-Soc 101 and 102 must be completed with a grade C or better.
+Requirements for the Major: The major in sociology requires 11 upper division courses (numbered 100-199).
+At least seven of the upper division sociology courses must be taken in residence at UCLA (Soc 101 & 102, methods, 3 core, and 1 elective).
+Students are encouraged to prioritize Soc 101, 102, and all Core courses before completing all electives.
+Soc 101 and 102 must be completed with a grade of “C” or higher.
+Soc 101 must be taken before 102, the courses cannot be taken concurrently.
+All other upper divs will require a D- or above.
 Students are required to maintain a 2.0 overall GPA average in all upper-division sociology courses.
-Pass/Not Pass grading is not acceptable.
+All courses must be taken for a letter grade.

 Two theory courses:

 One methods course, choose one of the following courses:

 - Sociology 106A, 106B, 110, 111*, 112, 113, 114, M124A*, 191H OR Statistics 112 (Statistical Methods for Social Sciences)

 Three core courses, one course from each of the following Core areas:

 - Interactions (Soc 111*, M124A*, CM125, 126, 128, 130, 132, 133, 134, 135, 140, 145, 152, 191V: Digital Hyperconnectivity, 191V: Talk & Mass Comm)

 - Institutions and Social Processes (Soc 116, 117, 121, M137, M139, 140, 143, 151, 158, 168, 169, 170, 171, 172, 173, M174, M175, M176, 180A: Asian Community, 181B, 191V: Forced Migration)